 If the adjudicators tell you their decision at the hearing

 At the end of an oral hearing, the adjudicators will sometimes tell you their decision and then email or mail the written decision to you and your counsel, if you have a legal representative.
 In that case, you will receive the written decision in 4-6 weeks.

 If the adjudicators don't tell you their decision at the hearing

 If you prefer to come into the office to pick up your decision, let us know in advance.
-You will need to bring two pieces of identification with you, e.g. a passport, driver's licence or Social Insurance Number (SIN) card.
+You will need to bring two pieces of identification with you, e.g. a passport, driver's license or Social Insurance Number (SIN) card.
 At least one piece of identification must have your photo on it.